SasView/sasmodels/doc/guide/fitting_sq.rst

 .. math:: n = V_f/V(\mathbf\xi)

-is the number density of scatterers estimated from the volume fraction of particles in solution.
+is the number density of scatterers estimated from the volume fraction $V_f$ of particles in solution.
 In this formalism, each incoming wave interacts with exactly one particle before being scattered into the detector.
 All interference effects are within the particle itself.